frontity/docs/docs/guides/using-processors.md

 Then in place of the element that meets this condition the processor returns either a processed version of it (hence the name "processor") or even something else entirely, such as a React component.

-Both of the functions, i.e. the `processor` and the `test`, receive the Node.js as a prop.
+Both of the functions, i.e. the `processor` and the `test`, receive the node as a prop.
 They also receive the other properties of the Frontity object, i.e. `root`, `state` and `libraries`

 {% hint style="info" %}
 Documentation on the `html2react` component can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react).